Squirreljetpack/fzl_script/README.md

 This file controls the setup of the terminal window.

+###### start.zshrc

+This file configures the initialization of the terminal session.
+It should source your fzs initialization files.

-###### startup.zshrc
+###### start_opts.zshrc

 This file configures the behavior of the selection interface.
 The default file configures keybinds and appearances via `FZF_DEFAULT_OPTS`.

 ###### scratch.env

 This file configures the behavior of the scratch terminal.

 The scratch terminal is accessible by accepting any command with `alt-enter`, or by appropriately defined actions.
 It's main purpose is to auto-close the terminal after a command is run but can be further configured.

 # Todo